 The Galveston Bay Estuary Program (GBEP) is a non-regulatory program of the Texas Commission on Environmental Quality (TCEQ).
-The Estuary Program is a member of the National Estuary Program of the U.S. Environmental Protection Agency.
-GBEP is charged with implementing The Galveston Bay Plan, 2nd Edition: The Comprehensive Conservation and Management Plan for the Galveston Bay Ecosystem (GBP, 2nd edition).
-The Galveston Bay Plan was recently revised and approved by the Galveston Bay Council and TCEQ.
-GBEP, Galveston Bay Council, and its partners work together to implement the GBP 2nd edition.
+GBEP is a member of the National Estuary Program of the U.S. Environmental Protection Agency (EPA).
+GBEP is charged with implementing The Galveston Bay Plan in collaboration with partners.
+The Galveston Bay Plan, 2nd Edition: The Comprehensive Conservation and Management Plan for the Galveston Bay Ecosystem (GBP, 2nd Edition) was recently revised and approved by the Galveston Bay Council, TCEQ. and EPA.